Glory1201/gloryinchrist/content/blog/Sin.md

 <i>“All is from Allah.”</i> <br>

-Classical Islamic theology interprets this to mean that everything — including human actions, whether good or evil — ultimately comes from Allah’s decree.
-In Christianity, however, the picture is very different.
-Scripture teaches that Satan tempts, and God may allow temptation for His purposes, but God Himself never tempts anyone to do evil. <br>
+Classical Islamic theology understands this to mean that everything — including human actions, whether good or evil — ultimately comes from Allah’s decree.
+This theme appears again in Islam’s teaching about Jesus.
+Surah 4:157–158 states that Jesus was not crucified; instead, Allah made it appear as though He was, raising Him up to Himself.
+In other words, Allah allowed a false perception — a form of divine deception — which aligns with the Quranic language describing Allah as the one who “schemes” or “outwits” (makr).<br>

+This stands in sharp contrast to the God of the Bible, who cannot lie, cannot deceive, and whose nature is perfect truth.
+Scripture teaches that Satan tempts, and God may permit temptation for His purposes, but God Himself never tempts anyone to do evil:<br>

 <i>“Let no one say when he is tempted, “I am being tempted by God,” for God cannot be tempted with evil, and he himself tempts no one.
 But each person is tempted when he is lured and enticed by his own desire.
 Then desire when it has conceived gives birth to sin, and sin when it is fully grown brings forth death.”</i> <strong>—James 1:13–15 (ESV)</strong><br>

-This difference becomes even clearer in Islam’s teaching about Jesus.
-According to Surah 4:157–158, Jesus was not crucified; instead, Allah made it appear as though He was, raising Him up to Himself.
-In other words, Allah allowed a false perception — a form of divine deception — which aligns with the Quranic language describing Allah as the one who “schemes” or “outwits” (makr).
-This stands in sharp contrast to the God of the Bible, who cannot lie, cannot deceive and whose nature is perfect truth — the God who is truly worthy of our worship. <br>
+And this difference truly matters.
+Research among hundreds of former Muslims — recorded in The Dark Side of Islam by Abdul Saleeb and R.C.
+Sproul (Crossway, 2003) — found that the greatest factor drawing them to Christ was the Christian assurance of salvation through relationship with God.
+It stands in stark contrast to the uncertainty built into any worldview (not only Islam) where righteousness depends on human effort — always fragile, always shifting, and never guaranteed.<br>

 The world around us reminds us daily that something is not as it should be.
 And this is precisely why the Christian explanation of sin, death and redemption fits the world we actually live in — a world where love is real, sacrifice is meaningful, and our hearts recognise that something has gone terribly wrong and must be put right by God Himself, not by our own efforts.
 This truth is unique to Christianity, where the gospel assures us that God has not left us in our brokenness.
 In Christ, the story does not end with sin or death, but with redemption, restoration and everlasting life. <br>